-- Creating tasks and organising workflows: Assign granular aspects of the projects to the appropriate team members, making sure team members are not overworked
+- Creating tasks and organizing workflows: Assign granular aspects of the projects to the appropriate team members, making sure team members are not overworked

-- Briefing team members on tasks: Explain tasks to team members, providing necessary guidance on how they should be completed, and organising process-related training if necessary
+- Briefing team members on tasks: Explain tasks to team members, providing necessary guidance on how they should be completed, and organize process-related training if necessary

 - Communicating with team members, clients, and upper management: Provide updates to project stakeholders at all levels.

-- Managing budget: Monitor spending and keeping the project on track in terms of assets and resources
+- Managing budget: Monitor spending and keep the project on track in terms of assets and resources.

 Once your team has completed work on a project, you enter the closure phase.
 In the closure phase, you provide final deliverables, release project resources, and determine the success of the project.
 Just because the major project work is over, that doesn’t mean the project manager’s job is done—there are still important things to do, including evaluating what did and did not work with the project.

-- Analysing project performance: Determine whether the project’s goals were met (tasks completed, on time and a budget) and the initial problem solved using a prepared checklist.
+- Analyzing project performance: Determine whether the project’s goals were met (tasks completed, on time, and on a budget) and the initial problem solved using a prepared checklist.

-- Analysing team performance: Evaluate how team members performed, including whether they met their goals along with timeliness and quality of work.
+- Analyzing team performance: Evaluate how team members performed, including whether they met their goals, timeliness, and quality of work.